nicolaschotard/Clusters/README.rst

 +--------------------+--------+-------------------------------------------------------------------+

 The following list of optional keys can also be added to the configuration file.
-Their correspond to specific configurations of the different steps of the analysis.
+They correspond to specific configurations of the different steps of the analysis.
 While the previous list will most likely stay unchanged, the following one will be completed with new keys as this analysis will progress.